dgaydukov/cert-aws/sa/files/sa.md

 }
 ```
 If you have single image (2kx2K pixels) split into number of tiles (40x40), bad practice is to store one big picture - increase size of tiles to max size - in this case you reduce number of `GET` requests to s3 bucket and save costs.
+Access Points - simplify managing data access at scale for shared datasets in S3.
+If you have hundreds of apps/users use your single s3 bucket, you have to add all access permission into single json and manage it there.
+This is error prone & time consuming, cause every change need to be reviewed carefully & tested.
+Access point - named network endpoint with separate permission.
+Each access point enforced customized access and work with conjunction with main bucket policy.

 ###### Glacier
 Glacier - low-cost tape-drive storage value with $0.007 per gigabyte per month.
 Used to store backups that you don't need frequently.